Melissa Conrad Stöppler, MD

 - Food allergy facts

-- How do allergic reactions to food occur?
+- What causes allergic reactions to food?

 - Do infants and children have problems with food allergy?